mdruker/feeds/README.md

 * Consumes data from the Jetstream
 * Handles database operations in batches
 * Has authenticated testing endpoints to validate behavior
-* Set up for running locally, and in staging and production environments
+* Set up for running locally, and in configured staging and production environments